calenwan/OpenSource-CardboardVR/README.md

 # Opensource Cardboard VR system for iPhone devices

-This is an opensource cardboard VR system in Unity, implemented from [mobfish Cardboard Unity SDK](https://github.com/mobfishgmbh/Cardboard-VR-Unity-SDK)
+This is an opensource cardboard VR system project in Unity, implemented from [mobfish Cardboard Unity SDK](https://github.com/mobfishgmbh/Cardboard-VR-Unity-SDK).
+It is built on Unity 2019.4.9f1, with the ARFoudnation 2.1.10, AR Subsystems 2.1.3, ARCore XR Plugin 2.1.12 and ARKit XR Plugin 2.1.10.
+This project works on iPhone devices which support of AR technology only.

 Citation: